I am a new Approved Supervisor applicant. How do I obtain a copy of the 2014 Approved Supervisor Designation: Standards Handbook?

 If my supervision fundamentals course is over five years old by the time I'm ready to apply, do I have to take the full course over?
 What if it is 10 years old?

-If you completed the fundamentals course in its entirety but it has been longer than five years (but less than 10 years) at the time of application, you must either take the entire 30-hour course again or "update" the course by: completing an entire 15-hour interactive, a 15-hour didactic, or 6-hour refresher course.
+If you completed the fundamentals course in its entirety but it has been longer than five years (but less than 10 years) at the time of application, you must either take the entire 30-hour course again or "update" the course by: completing a 15-hour online didactic course or 6-hour refresher course.
 This is to ensure that newly designated Approved Supervisors will have recent exposure to supervision literature and evolving supervision techniques.

 If you completed the fundamentals course in its entirety, including the personal philosophy of supervision paper, but it has been longer than 10 years at the time of your application, you must take the entire 30-hour fundamentals course again.
 This is to ensure that newly designated Approved Supervisors will have recent exposure to supervision literature and evolving supervision techniques.